-Carrying out an urban renewal plan effects the amount of property taxes received by the overlapping taxing districts of Oregon City's urban renewal areas.
-The division of tax process results in some property taxes that would otherwise have been received by the taxing districts that levy property taxes within the urban renewal area instead being paid to the Urban Renewal Agency of Oregon City.
+Carrying out an urban renewal plan impacts the amount of property taxes received by the overlapping taxing districts of Oregon City's urban renewal areas.
+The division of tax process results in property taxes that would otherwise have been received by the taxing districts that levy property taxes within the urban renewal area instead being paid to the Urban Renewal Agency of Oregon City.
 The taxing districts forego a share of property tax income during the life of an urban renewal plan so the Urban Renewal Agency can carry out activities that increase property values in the long-term.
+When an urban renewal plan is closed, the higher tax assessed values of the properties formerly within the plan area generate more tax revenue to all the taxing districts.

 Passage of Ballot Measure 50 (Article XI, Section 11 of the Oregon Constitution) resulted in converting most property taxes (i.e., tax bases) from a levy-based system to a rate-based system.
 Schedules are provided later in this Report of the "post" Measure 50 financial impact by taxing district for Oregon City's Urban Renewal Agency.
 The following schedule shows the impact of the division of taxes on the overlapping taxing jurisdictions for the current fiscal year.
-The schedules include each taxing entity's:
+The schedule includes each taxing entity's:

-- ♦ Permanent taxing rate - ♦ Calculated urban renewal rate that is effectively redirected from the permanent rate of the taxing entity to the urban renewal agency - ♦ Calculated property taxes from each taxing entity that is redirected to the urban renewal agency - ♦ Total levy of each entity - ♦ Percentage of the division of taxes to the total levy of each entity - ♦ Total amount of property taxes to the urban renewal agency from each urban renewal area
+- ♦ Levied taxing rate - ♦ Calculated urban renewal tax rate that is effectively redirected from the permanent rate of the taxing entity to the urban renewal agency - ♦ Calculated property taxes from each taxing entity that is redirected to the urban renewal agency - ♦ Total levy of each entity - ♦ Percentage of the division of taxes to the total levy of each entity - ♦ Total amount of property taxes to the urban renewal agency from each urban renewal area

 The shared value reflects the common value of the underlying properties that are within the City of Oregon City and the overlapping taxing entity.
+For fiscal year ended June 30, 2024 there were no taxes levied and therefore no division of taxes.